The Rich History of Gorongosa National Park

 Sustaining the forests is an enormous project too and Gorongosa received funds from the Global Environment Facility (GEF) to help local people set up their own nature conservancies therefore learning how to manage and use their forests sustainably, into the future.
 They learn how forests control erosion, clean water, remove carbon from the air, provide wood and fruits and honey and more!

 It is a reality that the Gorongosa Project serves approximately 200,000 people living in the Gorongosa National Park’s Buffer Zone.
-This human development zone will grow as the park boundaries also grow to allow more biodiversity to flourish but then so much the people flourish. the main vision is to stop the poverty and find ways to ensure the people have better lives and understand the important o the nature reserve beside them.
-The ecotourism project contributes to this vision because the tourists bring in the much-needed funds to sustain the community visions.
+This human development zone will grow as the park boundaries also grow to allow more biodiversity to flourish.
+But then so must the people flourish. the main vision is to stop poverty and find ways to ensure that people have better lives and understand the importance of the nature reserve beside them.
+The ecotourism project contributes to this vision because the tourists bring in much-needed funds to sustain the community’s visions.

 Gorongosa History Timeline